acascur/big-bata-course/M6 - Cloud Computing/README.md

 ## Day 5 - Friday

-*M6 - 07 - transformaciones y Acciones sobre RDDs:* Notebook with firsts manipulations of RDDs
+*M6 - 07 - Transformaciones y Acciones sobre RDDs:* Notebook with firsts manipulations of RDDs

 *SpaceX - 4 - EDA with Data Visualization:* continuing with the EDA exercise performed on Tuesday, in this Notebook we performed the SpaceX data visualization.